virgi1974/ticket-integration-api/README.md

 - Because of the points above, a full relation to delete-destroy records has not been implemented by now.
 - The scheduler is running every 5 minutes, but it could be improved to be more efficient.
 - The scheduler runs the first time after 1 second right after the service starts.
 This seemed a good approach to fetch data quickly and then continue with the 5 minutes interval.
+- The scheduler (`config/initializers/scheduler.rb`)is commented out by now so the development environment can rely on the seeds to populate the database.

 - The approach to cache data in Redis is based on this configuration:
 ```ruby